zitadel/terraform-provider-zitadel/docs/resources/sms_provider_twilio.md

 - `sender_number` (String) Sender number which is used to send the SMS.
 - `sid` (String) SID used to communicate with Twilio.
 - `token` (String, Sensitive) Token used to communicate with Twilio.
+This value is write-only and is never stored in Terraform state; it cannot be read back.

 ### Optional